robodrive-24/toolkit/README.md

 |  |
 |  |
 | :thinking: | **Q7:** ***"Can I use corruption augmentations during model training?"*** |
-| :blue_car: | **A7:**  No. The theme of this competition is to probe the **out-of-distribution robustness** of autonomous driving perception models.
-Therefore, all participants must **REFRAIN** from using any corruption simulations as data augmentations during the model training, including any atomic operation that comprises any one of the corruptions in this competition.
+| :blue_car: | **A7:**  **For Track 1-4**: No. The theme of this competition is to probe the **out-of-distribution robustness** of autonomous driving perception models.
+Therefore, all participants must **REFRAIN** from using any corruption simulations as data augmentations during the model training, including any atomic operation that comprises any one of the corruptions in this competition. **For Track 5**, there is no limitation on the augmentations.
 |  |
 |  |
 | :thinking: | **Q8:** ***"How should I configurate the model training?
 Are there any restrictions on model size, image size, loss function, optimizer, number of epochs, and so on?"***